nyameen/Network_Design_Project/selective_repeat/ReadMe.txt

 		spongebob.jpg	- default image being sent
 		sever.png	- used by the GUI for display

+This code implements the SELECTIVE REPEAT addition of Phase 6.

 For Phase 6, we used Python as our programming language.
 The code was run on Python version 3.6 on Mac and Windows.
 The GUI requires pillow, if not installed preform a "pip install pillow".
 It also uses tkinter, but this should be included in all recent installations of python.